 Who it is best for

-People who alternate between work posture and relaxed TV posture
+- People who move between work posture and relaxed TV posture

-Households that want modular flexibility without a massive sectional
+- Households that want modular flexibility without a large sectional

 Where it falls short

-Deep seat may need a lumbar pillow for shorter legs
+- Deep seat can feel long for shorter legs

 Pros & Cons